taura/parallel-distributed-programming-code/21mnist/README.md

 Before starting the real work, there are some work for preparation.

  * Come up with a name of the new implementation.
-Let's say it is cpu_ultra_fast (in reality, you want to have a name that better represents what it does, like cpu_simd).
+Let's say it is `cpu_awesome` (in reality, you want to have a name that better represents what it does, like `cpu_simd`).

- * Add a new symbol to the enum algo_t defined in mnist_util.h
+ * Add a new symbol to the enum `algo_t` defined in `mnist_util.h`
 ```
 typedef enum {
   algo_cpu_base,
   algo_gpu_base,
   /* add your new algorithm here (name it arbitrarily) */

-  algo_cpu_ultra_fast, <----  YOU ADD THIS
+  algo_cpu_awesome, <----  YOU ADD THIS

   algo_invalid,
 } algo_t;
 ```

- * Change the parse_algo function right below it so that it recognizes the new name.
+ * Change the `parse_algo` function right below it so that it recognizes the new name.
 Obviously, the baseline code recognizes only "cpu_base" and "gpu_base".
 You simply add an appropriate "else if" branch to handle your name.

 ```
 algo_t parse_algo(const char * s) {